neondatabase/neon/docs/rfcs/025-generation-numbers.md

 general control plane API: the pageserver should only have access to the endpoints it needs for synchronization, and not the broader control plane functionality.

+#### Timeline/Branch creation

+All of the previous arguments for safety have described operations within a timeline, where we may describe a sequence that includes updates to index_part.json, and where reads and writes are coming from a postgres endpoint (writes via the safekeeper).

+Creating or destroying timeline is a bit different, because writes are coming from the control plane.

+We must be safe against scenarios such as:

+- A tenant is attached to pageserver B while pageserver A is in the middle of servicing an RPC from the control plane to create or delete a tenant.
+- A pageserver A has been sent a timeline creation request but becomes unresponsive.
+The tenant is attached to a different pageserver B, and the timeline creation request is sent there too.

+To properly complete a timeline create/delete request, we must be sure _after_ the pageserver write to remote storage, that its generation number is still up to date:

+- The pageserver can do this by calling into the control plane before responding to a request.
+- Alternatively, the pageserver can include its generation in the response, and let the control plane validate that this generation is still current after receiving the response.

+If some very slow node tries to do a timeline creation _after_ a more recent generation node has already created the timeline and written some data into it, that must not cause harm.
+This is provided in timeline creations by the way all the objects within the timeline's remote path include a generation ID: a slow node in an old generation that attempts to "create" a timeline that already exists will just emit an index_part.json with an old generation suffix.

+Timeline IDs are never reused, so we don't have to worry about the case of create/delete/create cycles.

+**During timeline/tenant deletion, the control plane must not regard an operation as complete when it receives a `202 Accepted` response**, because the node that sent that response might become permanently unavailable.
+The control plane must wait for the deletion to be truly complete (e.g. by polling for 404 while the tenant is still attached to the same pageserver), and handle the case where the pageserver becomes unavailable, either by waiting for a replacement with the same node_id, or by re-attaching the tenant elsewhere.

+**Sending a tenant/timeline deletion to a stale pageserver will still result in deletion** -- the control plane must persist its intent to delete a timeline/tenant before issuing any RPCs, and then once it starts, it must keep retrying until the tenant/timeline is gone.
+This is already handled by using a persistent `Operation` record that is retried indefinitely.

+Tenant/timeline deletion operations don't necessarily have to go through the deletion queue, as they are not subject to generation gating: once a delete is issued by the control plane, it is a promise that the control plane will keep trying until the deletion is done, so even stale pageservers are permitted to go ahead and delete the objects.
+However, using the deletion queue will still make sense in practice so that the pageserver can use the same logic for coalescing deletions in DeleteObjects requests.

+Timeline deletion may result in a special kind of object leak, where the latest generation attachment completes a deletion (including erasing all objects in the timeline path), but some slow/partitioned node is writing into the timeline path with a stale generation number.
+This would not be caught by any per-timeline scrubbing (see [scrubbing](#cleaning-up-orphan-objects-scrubbing)), since scrubbing happens on the attached pageserver, and once the timeline is deleted it isn't attached anywhere.
+This scenario should be pretty rare, and the control plane can make it even rarer by ensuring that if a tenant is in a multi-attached state (e.g. during migration), we wait for that to complete before processing the deletion.
+Beyond that, we may implement some other top-level scrub of timelines in an external tool, to identify any tenant/timeline paths that are not found in the control plane database.

+Examples:

+- Deletion, node restarts partway through:
+  - By the time we returned 204, we have written a remote delete marker
+  - Any subsequent incarnation of the same node_id will see the remote delete marker and continue to process the deletion
+  - We only require that the control plane does not change the tenant's attachment while waiting for the deletion.
+  - If the original pageserver is lost permanently and no replacement with the same node_id is available, then the control plane must recover by re-attaching the tenant to a different node.
+- Creation, node becomes unresponsive partway through.
+  - Control plane will see HTTP request timeout, keep re-issuing request to whoever is the latest attachment point for the tenant until it succeeds.
+  - Stale nodes may be trying to execute timeline creation: they will write out index_part.json files with stale node generation or stale attachment generation: these will be eventually cleaned up by the same mechanism as other old indices.

 ## Implementation Part 2: Optimizations

 ### Persistent deletion queue